-From previous blogs of Kateryna Datsko and Yulia Khmaruk, you have already knew a little about the First Cross-border School of Professional Skills for Academics of Legal Clinics.
+From previous blogs of Kateryna Datsko and Yulia Khmaruk, you have already found out a little about the First Cross-border School of Professional Skills for Academics of Legal Clinics.
 However, this time, we decided to try a new blog format – an interview.
-And the Head of the Board of the Association Andriy Halai agreed to be the first hero of our experimental format.
+And the Head of the Board of the Association Andrii Halai agreed to be the first hero of our experimental format.

 Anna Myroniuk: One of the elements of the School program was educational excursions to Warsaw’s legal clinics.
 From the blogs of the School participants, I had the impression that the Polish LC has such model of functioning that resembles small law firms at the university (they have a position of secretary, who records for the consultation, some of them specializes in specific branches of law, students work as assistants of the head of the legal clinic etc).
 In your opinion, such model is an improved version of our clinics, and we can capture the experience of Polish colleagues?
 Or there any specificity in the Ukrainian clinical movement, and we should follow our own development vector?